umdfiresa2024/research-corporate-sentiment/README.md

   with poor environmental action tend to communicate more environmental goals to “distract from poor performance” (Preuss & Max, 2023).
-This study focused on firms that were a part of the S&P 500 during the time of the sample space.
-The reasoning behind this is that firms part of The S&P 500 were more likely to issue sociopolitical statements and are more likely to have PAC contributions compared to smaller firms (Preuss & Max, 2023).
+This study focused on firms that were a part of the S&P 500 during the time of the sample space which was from 2010 to 2020.
+The reasoning behind this is that firms part of The S&P 500 were more likely to issue sociopolitical statements and are more likely to have PAC (Political Action Committees) contributions compared to smaller firms (Preuss & Max, 2023).
 This means that policies that intend to generate environmental commitments need to require clarity from companies if they want genuine environmental communications from companies.

   Identifying specific and genuine environmental communications has been done through ClimateBERT’s environmental claims detection model.
 Given their large data set, they decided to not manually verify if each